-Interested tenants sign a lease addendum agreeing to pay you (the landlord) to receive clean electricity from our rooftop solar PV system.
-We’ll bill you for the roof’s solar production at a slightly lower rate than you’re paying your local utility provider.
+We offer you a turnkey program.
+Here's how it works.
+Interested tenants sign a lease addendum agreeing to pay you (the landlord) to receive electricity from our rooftop solar PV system.
+We’ll bill you for the roof’s solar production at a lower rate than you’re paying your local utility provider.
 You can then pass on the savings to your tenants at your cost, or charge them a markup.
 Your call.

 It doesn't matter how many of your tenants choose to go solar.
 You can make solar mandatory to maximize your rooftop income, or simply provide solar on an opt-in basis.
 Whatever you choose, we’ll size the solar system solely to benefit those who sign up for it.

 EcoVolt will complete all the paperwork needed by your local utility.
 The utility will then spin your tenants’ meters backward based on each unit’s monthly solar allocation.
 Every kilowatt-hour of solar electricity they buy from you lowers the amount of electricity they buy from their local utility (on a one-for-one basis).
 This process occurs automatically (through a utility program called “virtual net metering”).